-Civil law aims to protect the rights of individuals, groups and organisations, and provides opportunities for a wronged party to seek redress for a breach of civil law.
-In this area of study students develop an understanding of key concepts in civil law and investigate two areas of civil law in detail.
+Civil law aims to protect the rights of individuals, groups and organisations, and provide opportunities for a wronged party to seek redress for a breach.
+In this area of study, students develop an understanding of key concepts in civil law and investigate two areas of civil law in detail.
+Possible areas of civil law could include negligence, defamation, nuisance, trespass and contracts.